gvwilson/btt/src/conflict/index.md

 would make their interaction more difficult and their work less fun.
 There might not be a solution that satisfies everyone;
 in such cases,
-the best guide is to do the kindest thing possible.
+the best guide is to be as kind as possible to the person with the greatest burden.

 ## Escalation {: #conflict-escalation}